awsdocs/aws-iot-docs/developerguide/device-advisor-tests.md

 ]
 ```
 Test case outputs:
-Pass: The client device cipher suites contain at least one AWS IoT recommended cipher suite and don't contain any unsupported cipher suites\.
+Pass: The device under test cipher suites contain at least one AWS IoT recommended cipher suite and don't contain any unsupported cipher suites\.
 Pass with warnings: The device cipher suites contain at least one AWS IoT cipher suite but 1\) don't contain any of the recommended cipher suites, or 2\) contain cipher suites not supported by AWS IoT\.
 We suggest verifying that unsupported cipher suites are safe\.
-Fail: The client device cipher suites don't contain any of the AWS IoT supported cipher suites\.Bad server certificate
+Fail: The device under test cipher suites don't contain any of the AWS IoT supported cipher suites\.Bad server certificate

 **"Not Signed By Recognized CA"**
-Validates that the client device closes the connection if it's presented with a server certificate that doesn't have a valid signature from the ATS CA\.
+Validates that the device under test closes the connection if it's presented with a server certificate that doesn't have a valid signature from the ATS CA\.
 A device should only connect to an endpoint that presents a valid certificate\.
 *API test case definition:*
 `EXECUTION_TIMEOUT` has a default value of 5 minutes\.
+We recommend a timeout value of 2 minutes\.

 ```
 "tests":[